-Metro Map Paris.
-While there are good Metro maps mounted on the walls of all the Paris Metro stations, you're going to need your own map to help you plot your route before you get to the station.
+If you're going to travel underground you need a map.
+While there are good Metro maps mounted on the walls of all the Paris Metro stations, you're going to need your own map to help you plot your route before you jump on a train.

 Our favorite way to carry around a Metro map is for it to be in a guide book or Paris Map book.